UK election: Theresa May could lose majority, exit poll shows

 Tough campaign

-But it became a difficult campaign for May.
+It became a difficult campaign for May.

 Predictions of Conservative success became more modest as the party's campaign faltered following a series of missteps.